firozkhan18/technologies-notes/Rest API: How to Prevent Duplicate Requests Effectively.md

 }

 ```
-You can add more logic if needed; I just need to return null to serve the demo purpose.
+The class Utils includes logic functions to extract the request body from ProceedingJoinPoint and the MD5 hash function

 ```java
 package com.demo.utils;